 Values Logistics Provides to the Supply Chain Business

-Supply chain management with the help of logistics tools helps to ensure a consistently high level of customer service with some reduction in the cost of extracting raw materials, storing, transporting and selling goods/services to end users.
+Supply chain management with the help of logistics tools helps to ensure a consistently high level of customer service with some reduction in the cost of extracting raw materials, storing, transporting, and selling goods/services to end-users.
 Thus, the role of logistics in supply chain management is to carry the following values:

 - ensuring the smooth operation of all parts of the supply chain.
 Continuity of workflow is a rapid step towards both reducing the expenses and increasing overall customer satisfaction.
-Usually this is achieved through proper planning and the formation of a fault-tolerant scheme of interaction between the individual links in the supply chain;
+Usually, this is achieved through proper planning and the formation of a fault-tolerant scheme of interaction between the individual links in the supply chain;

 - release of labor resources.
 On the other side of fault tolerance is the elimination of redundant elements (intermediaries), the participation of which entails additional costs.
 Thus, it is very important to find a balance in which the reduction in labor resources does not entail forced downtime during the implementation of supply chains;

 - coverage of a new target audience.
 Increasing overall customer satisfaction is a rapid step toward popularizing your brand by means of word of mouth.
-An additional advantage is the fact that such advertising (which is also one of the most effective methods) comes absolutely free for you;
+An additional advantage is a fact that such advertising (which is also one of the most effective methods) comes absolutely free for you;

 - net cost reduction.
-By eliminating a number of intermediary links in the supply chain, you will be able to reduce the net cost of a product or service, and thus increase their availability to the end user.
+By eliminating a number of intermediary links in the supply chain, you will be able to reduce the net cost of a product or service, and thus increase their availability to the end-user.

 Let's sum up the role of logistics in supply chain management.
-As you can see, logistics and supply chain management are two inseparable concepts that help not only reduce the company's overall costs for the production of goods and/or services, but also improve the overall impression of the level of service for your target audience.
+As you can see, logistics and supply chain management are two inseparable concepts that help not only reduce the company's overall costs for the production of goods and/or services but also improve the overall impression of the level of service for your target audience.
 The choice of the right software also plays a significant role in optimizing logistic tasks.
 After all, automation today is at the head of the progress for industrial enterprises.